 There is no single content strategy that suits all business models.
 It differs based on your unique organization’s team structure, tools, and platforms for project management and the internal approval processes.
 Here are the vital steps to create a manageable content strategy workflow for your marketing campaign.

 Define Your Content Goals And KPIs

 Your content strategy won’t work if you misalign it with your company’s goals.
 Therefore, ensure that each piece of content you want to produce has clear objectives so that you can measure performance later on for future improvements.

-Brainstorm on what you want to achieve with your content.
-Draw objectives ideas from your business’s primary goals, position in the marketplace, and competition level.
+Brainstorm what you want to achieve with your content.
+Draw objective ideas from your business’s primary goals, position in the marketplace, and competition level.
 Also, research your competitor’s content.
-You will spot an information gap in your industry so you can produce more useful information to boost your competitive landscape.
+You will spot an information gap in your industry so you can produce more helpful information to boost your competitive landscape.

-Again, look into your brand’s core elements like vision, mission, visual identity, and brand messaging to help you create content that reflects on your brand.
+Again, look into your brand’s core elements, like vision, mission, visual identity, and messaging, to help create content that reflects your brand.
 Make your goals very specific and develop a straightforward way to attain them.
 The most common goals include;

 - To drive brand awareness.

 - To educate customers on products or services.

 - To improve brand loyalty.